-If you’d rather take your clothes to a brick-and-mortar shop, you can hand-deliver them to one of these secondhand stores.
+If you’d rather take your clothes to a brick-and-mortar shop, you can hand deliver them to one of the following secondhand stores.
 These are four of the top secondhand clothing stores with locations across the U.S.

-Clothes Mentor already has 139 stores across 29 states, and it’s planning to open more soon.
-You don’t need an appointment, but instead can walk in and get cash on the spot.
+Clothes Mentor has stores across the country, so you can likely find one near you.
+You don’t need an appointment but instead can walk in and get cash on the spot.

-Buffalo Exchange sells pre-worn men and women’s stores in 20 states.
-All the locations accept walk-ins, or you can send clothes through its “sell by mail” program.
+Buffalo Exchange sells preworn men’s and women’s clothing and has stores in 17 states.
+All locations normally accept walk-ins, or you can send clothes through its “sell by mail” program.

-Uptown Cheapskate has 40 locations in 17 states.
+Uptown Cheapskate has almost 100 locations.
 They accept walk-ins and donate leftover clothes to charity.

 Secondhand stores typically price items at one-third of the original cost.
-As for your profit, they’ll give you one-third of that.
+As for your profit, they might give you one-quarter to one-third of that.

 Not only does donating old clothes to charity, like Goodwill, give you good karma, but it also has financial benefits.

 Throwing things out is hard.
-In fact, one out of 10 American households rents offsite storage for extra belongings.
+In fact, more than 1 out of 10 American households rents offsite storage for extra belongings.

 Rather than waste money on storage, sort through your wardrobe and sell used clothes to earn money.